exakat/exakat-docs/Reference/Reports.rst

 Migration74 is a HTML report format.

-Migration74 depends on the following 2 themes : :ref:`CompatibilityPHP73`, :ref:`Suggestions`.
+Migration74 depends on the following 2 rulesets : :ref:`CompatibilityPHP73`, :ref:`Suggestions`.

 .. _report-migration80: